 Advertisement

+Download Apple's TestFlight application from the App Store on a device running iOS 8.
+Check your email and look for the TestFlight invitation.
+It looks similar to the one shown below.
+By tapping the Open in TestFlight button you accept the invitation.
+This opens the TestFlight application, giving you the option to download and install the test build we uploaded to iTunes Connect.
+Tap Install to install the application on your device.
 The TestFlight application shows you a list of applications you are invited to test, which is very similar to how the web version of TestFlight works.
 The main difference is that Apple's TestFlight client is native and allows you to download, update, and open applications from within the application.
+You'll also notice that a test build is preceded by an orange dot on your device's home screen to indicate it's a test build.

 The acquisition of TestFlight is definitely a step forward for iOS developers.
 What I've shown you in this tutorial is only the first step towards integrating TestFlight into the iOS development workflow.
 I'm sure there's more to come in the coming months.